geopozo/pozo-demo/README.md

 # Pozo Demo

-Pozo Demo demonstrates of pozo-py's features and shows off our ROADMAP for future development.
+Here we demonstrate pozo-py's features and shows off our roadmap for future development.

 This is where we: